N.U.in and Northeastern’s Curriculum

 There are differences in grading systems between universities or institutions in different countries.
 These differences can arise due to various factors such as educational philosophies, assessment methods, and cultural norms.
 Our NU Registrar and Global Experience Office use grade conversion tables to determine the final letter grades that appear on students’ Northeastern transcripts based on the grades awarded by the N.U.in partner institution.

-Grade scales and conversion tables serve as valuable tools in facilitating academic mobility and ensuring fairness and consistency in evaluating students’ academic performance across different educational systems.
+Grading scales and conversion tables serve as valuable tools in facilitating academic mobility and ensuring fairness and consistency in evaluating students’ academic performance across different educational systems.
 These conversions provide a standardized way to compare and evaluate academic performance across different systems to help ensure that the grades earned by students from one institution can be properly understood and recognized at NU.

 In some cases, if the grading systems are similar or if there is a well-established understanding between the institutions regarding the equivalency of grades, a conversion table may not be necessary.
 Specific grade conversion information appears in each N.U.in location’s academic handbook.